 There’s usually some manner of dividing wall that separates the cab, which isn’t usually sprayed.

-In preparation of the install, the crew will remove everything from inside the van behind the dividing wall.
+In preparation for the install, the crew will remove everything from inside the van behind the dividing wall.
 If there are platforms or shelving brackets, most times those are taken off so that the installer can spray around where they are housed.

 Next, the areas to be sprayed are prepped.
 For example, if there are drill holes where shelves attach, we would cover those and make sure they don’t get sprayed over.